-This seared bistro fillet on a top warm lentil and tomato salad so super quick and easy to prepare.
+This seared bistro fillet atop a warm lentil and tomato salad is super quick and easy to prepare.
 Light and tasty, it's a great summertime option for lunch, dinner or both!

 |Prep Time||30 minutes|